 The Preparatory Stage

 Before diving into core jumping exercises, it’s essential to prepare specific muscle groups.
 Focus on your legs, calves, core, and arms.
-Here’s a detailed guide on how to properly train these muscle groups through targeted exercises to maximize your vertical jump.
+You cannot build an explosive vertical jump without a solid strength foundation.

 - Stand with your legs shoulder length apart.

 - Now, slowly lower your body, keeping your back straight.
-Your knees will be bent at a 45-degree angle, and it should feel like you are trying to sit on a chair.
+Go down till your knees are at a 45-degree angle, and it should feel like you are trying to sit on a chair (basically your thighs parallel to ground)

 - Stand up straight and repeat.
 Do 10 reps in 3 sets.